Thursday, January 22, 2015

 Smith has sold his place to one of the Willets.

-Taylor is trying to sell his place it is heavily mortgaged.
+Taylor is trying to sell his place, which is heavily mortgaged.

 Letter to George